 Professor Ellis joined Willamette University in 1990 after completing his Ph.D. in Political Science from the University of California, Berkeley (1989) and his B.A. from the University of California, Santa Cruz (1982).
-He teaches a number of courses in the area of American politics, including the presidency, political development, and the initiative process.
-In addition he teaches courses on liberalism, privacy, and patriotism.
+He teaches a number of courses in the area of American politics, including the presidency, political development, and political thought.
 He has written widely on the history of the American presidency and American political culture.
-His most recent book is The Development of the American Presidency.
+Among his recent books are a third edition of The Development of the American Presidency (2018) and Judging the Boy Scouts of America: Gay Rights, Freedom of Association, and the Dale Case (2014).

 - Politics 210 – American Politics (syllabus)